Portion sizeObesity - portion size; Overweight - portion size; Weight-loss - portion size; Healthy diet - portion size

 - One-half cup (40 grams) of ice cream is a tennis ball

-- One serving of cheese is six dice
+- One serving of cheese is a pair of dice

 - One-half cup (80 grams) of cooked rice, pasta, or snacks such as chips or pretzels is a rounded handful, or a tennis ball